-Significant developments in ICT resulted in travel agents feeling cannibalised, fearing declining sales, fearing the possibility of uncertain change, and having higher insecurity and reluctance to assume new roles in competition.
+Significant developments in ICT resulted in travel agents feeling cannibalized, fearing declining sales, fearing the possibility of uncertain change, and having higher insecurity and reluctance to assume new roles in competition.
 In addition, competition for tourism service providers through online channels increases sales agents' fear of losing sales fear of ICT, not only taking away their sales and roles but creating new conflicts within the industry (Díaz et al., 2015).
-The rules of business competition in the tourism sector have changed, as disintermediation and reintermediation have become more emphasised along the value chain, where traditional travel agencies are losing their competitiveness due to new electronic intermediaries, online platform managers, and big players like Google or Facebook that use public goods for commercial purposes are growing and becoming more dominant (Pencarelli, 2020).
+The rules of business competition in the tourism sector have changed, as disintermediation and reintermediation have become more emphasized along the value chain, where traditional travel agencies are losing their competitiveness due to new electronic intermediaries, online platform managers, and big players like Google or Facebook that use public goods for commercial purposes are growing and becoming more dominant (Pencarelli, 2020).

 On the other hand, partner pressure to maintain technological status by using compatible applications serves to exchange information with business partners (Ahmad et al., 2019).
-However, trust in one another can reduce the pressure and fear of loss in knowledge sharing.
-The fear of loss when knowledge sharing has become a social dilemma: why do individuals contribute knowledge if it is not valued and gains nothing?
-(Renzl, 2008).
-Moreover, if employees sway towards confucian values, social fear will increase, making them less likely to share their knowledge (Han et al., 2022).
+However, trust in one another can reduce the pressure and fear of loss in sharing knowledge.
+The fear of loss when sharing knowledge has become a social dilemma: Why do individuals contribute knowledge if it is not valued and gains nothing?
+(RENZL, 2008).
+Moreover, if employees sway towards Confucian values, social fear will increase, making them less likely to share their knowledge (Han et al., 2022).
 In addition, Xuan (2020) revealed that fear of losing power significantly affects knowledge sharing.
-Pressure from both internal and external sources, which forms anxiety and fear of losing or losing competitiveness (FoMO) of travel business actors, seems to be the main reason for the process of intention to share knowledge, which aims to improve innovation performance.
-Therefore, this research proposes the following hypotheses.
+Therefore, pressure from both internal and external sources, which forms anxiety and fear of losing or losing competitiveness (FoMO) of travel business actors, seems to be the main reason for the process of intention to share knowledge, which aims to improve innovation performance.
+This discussion resulted in the conjecture that: